alexdelahaba/BookMarkApp/README.md

 # BookmarkApp 🚀

 Thanks to this application we can make bookmark management.
 You can create and delete them.
+The app can be used directly from this link: https://alexdelahaba.github.io/BookMarkApp/index.html It has been deployed thanks to Github pages.

 ### Installation 🔧